Steven Naismith: Heart of Midlothian

 On 18 January 2018, Naismith joined Scottish Premiership side Heart of Midlothian on loan until the end of the 2017–18 season.
 He made his debut for Hearts on 21 January 2018, playing from the start in a 1–0 win over Edinburgh Derby rivals Hibernian at Tynecastle Park, in the Fourth round of the Scottish Cup.
 He scored the winning goal against Hibs in a home league fixture on 9 May with a flicked header, but the following day was banned by the SFA for two matches (with only one round remaining in the season) for a challenge on Celtic's Scott Brown the previous week.

 Naismith returned to Hearts on 6 July 2018 on loan for the 2018–19 season, where he finished the season as top scorer and won the Player of the Year award.

 He was released by Norwich at the end of the 2018–19 season.
 Naismith trained with Hearts during July 2019, while he was waiting for a final payment from Norwich that would be voided if he signed with another club before 31 July.
 He then signed a four-year contract with Hearts on 1 August.
 Naismith was appointed Hearts captain in January 2020, after manager Daniel Stendel dropped previous captain Christophe Berra from the first team squad.

-At the end of the 2020–21 season, after helping the team win promotion back to the Premiership, Naismith announced his retirement from playing at the age of 34, and was appointed player development manager by Hearts.
+At the end of the 2020–21 season, after helping the team win promotion back to the Premiership, Naismith announced his retirement from playing at the age of 34.

 International career

-Youth

 Naismith, whose father was born in Wales, was approached by the Wales national under-21 football team, but he decided to play for his homeland instead.
 One of his grandmothers was born in England.
 Naismith scored on his debut for the Scotland national under-21 football team, in a 4–0 victory against Iceland U21s in March 2006.
 In the same month he scored on his debut for the Scotland B team, against Turkey B in a 3–2 defeat.
 Naismith captained the Scotland U21 team in late 2007, and scored a winning goal against the Czech Republic.